The Emperor's New Groove: Plot

-The next morning, Kuzco glumly resigns himself to living like a llama, but finds Pacha, and the duo reconcile.
-Meanwhile, Kronk remembers where he saw Pacha before and tells Yzma.
+The next morning, a devastated Kuzco resigns himself to living in a herd of llamas; however, Pacha has been waiting there for him, and the two reconcile.
+Meanwhile, Kronk remembers where he saw Pacha before, and tells Yzma.
 Kuzco and Pacha return to Pacha's village, only to discover that Yzma and Kronk are in Pacha's house, posing as distant relatives.
 Pacha's family distracts Yzma to give Pacha and Kuzco a head start; however, Yzma and Kronk still manage to confront the duo in Yzma's lab.
-Against Yzma's orders of dispatching the duo, Kronk has another attack of conscience and Yzma repeatedly insults him and he tries to kill her instead.
-Yzma drops Kronk through a trapdoor.
+Kronk is ordered to kill them, but he has another attack of conscience and hesitates.
+Yzma harshly insults him, and he attempts to kill her instead, but she drops him through a trapdoor.

 As Pacha and Kuzco flee from Yzma and her guards, Kuzco tries several different potions, without success.
-After figuring out which vial is the "human" potion, Kuzco, Pacha and Yzma fight over it; Yzma is turned into a cat by one of the other potions, and Pacha nearly falls off the side of the palace; this forces Kuzco to rescue Pacha, allowing Yzma to take the vial.
-With some teamwork and inadvertent assistance from Kronk, the duo defeat Yzma and recover the vial.
-After becoming human again, Kuzco makes amends with the people he hurt and builds a much smaller summer home on the uninhabited hill next to Pacha's.
+After figuring out which vial is the "human" potion, Kuzco, Pacha, and Yzma fight over it.
+Yzma is turned into a cat by one of the other potions, and Pacha nearly falls off the side of the palace; this forces Kuzco to rescue Pacha, allowing Yzma to take the vial.
+With some teamwork and inadvertent assistance from Kronk (who found his way out of the trapdoor), the duo defeat Yzma and recover the vial.
+After finally becoming human again, Kuzco makes amends with the people he hurt and builds a more modest summer home on the uninhabited hill next to Pacha's.
 Meanwhile, Kronk goes on to become the leader of a scout troop, with Yzma, still as a cat, being a reluctant member of it.